Industrial America and the Progressive Era – 1876-1929

 Ruins of San Francisco after the earthquake in 1906.

-The Federal Bureau of Investigation (FBI) is established.
+The Federal Bureau of Investigation (FBI) was established.

-1909 – William Howard Taft becomes the 27th president of the United States, serving until 1913.
+1909 – William Howard Taft became the 27th president of the United States, serving until 1913.

-1912 – Arizona, Alaska, and New Mexico are admitted to the United States.
+1912 – Arizona, Alaska, and New Mexico were admitted to the United States.

 The Titanic sinks.

-The electric traffic light was invented by policeman Lester Wire in Salt Lake City, Utah.
+Policeman Lester Wire invented the electric traffic light in Salt Lake City, Utah.
 The color of the traffic lights representing stop and go are likely derived from those used to identify port (red) and starboard (green) in maritime rules.

-1913 – Woodrow Wilson becomes the 28th president of the United States.
+1913 – Woodrow Wilson became the 28th president of the United States.

 World War I aviators by John D. Shaw, National Guard Series

-1917 – The United States enters World War I.
+1917 – The United States entered World War I.

 The U.S. Virgin Islands are purchased from Denmark.